jyu-theartofml/Collaborative_filtering/README.md

 <b>Memory based CF  </b>
-<p>In Collaborative Filtering.
-Memory based CF algorithm look for similarity between users or between items.
+<p>In Collaborative Filtering, Memory based CF algorithm look for similarity between users or between items.
 In user-user filter, cosine similarity is calculated between every pair of users within the data set result in a similarity matrix that's n_users X n_users.
 Similary for item-item, the cosine similarity is calculated between items.
 The similiarity matrix is the weight that will yield model prediction. </p>

 <b>Model based CF (SVD) </b>